 Though there is no conclusive evidence, it is said that there could have been an unforgiving drought leading to a famine.
 This could have compelled people to abandon Teotihuacan.
 Or maybe, there was an internal revolt.
 Maybe, we won’t ever know.

-I hope that all the above Teotihuacan travel tips enrich your trip.
+Keep these Teotihuacan travel tips in mind, and you won’t return to Mexico City disappointed.
 Now, get ready.
 The City of Gods is calling out to you.